smartanthill/smartanthill2_0/docs/design-documents/protocols/sapairing.rst

   + Key Derivation: SHA256-based

 * others: MAY be added as necessary

+TODO: double-check presence of any typical patterns in Z, and decide on split (first-half/second-half or even-bits/odd-bits)

 Pairing-DH-Data-Request is sent as a payload for a SACCP SACCP-OTA-PAIRING-REQUEST message, with 2 "additional bits" for SACCP-OTA-PAIRING-REQUEST message being 0x2.